 Several manuscripts have already been offered in other collections (Cocchi Collection, Micheli Collection, Medical prescriptions books, Manuscripts of Statutes).
 Here one can find specimens coming from various antique archives and historical nuclei of the different University Libraries, in particular, the Biomedical and Humanities

-In 2018, as part of a project for the enhancement of the cultural heritage of the University, a selection of historical theses, produced by the first women who graduated at the University of Florence were identified, cataloged, digitized, where necessary, or possible, and published online.
+In 2018, as part of a project for the enhancement of the University's cultural heritage, a selection of historical theses produced by the first women who graduated at the University of Florence were identified, cataloged, digitized, where necessary or possible, and published online.
 Some of these documents are accessible in full text.

-About 300 antique volumes on the topic of zoology of the Sciences Library have been reproduced at the digitization Center of the University of Gottingen (GDZ) and have been merged into the European Biodiversity Heritage Library for Europe BHL-Europe project.
+About 300 antique volumes about zoology from the Sciences Library have been reproduced at the digitization Center of the University of Gottingen (GDZ).
+They have been merged into the European Biodiversity Heritage Library for Europe BHL-Europe project.

 In 2007 the Biomedical Library digitized its historical catalogue in order to make it available remotely.
 It is a card catalogue ordered by authors and titles, whose oldest record dates back to the end of the 19th century.